openvalidation/openvalidation/docs/javadoc_guidelines.md

 complete, consistent and readable.

 ### General
-Every part of a JavaDoc comment needs to follow these rules:
+Every part of a Javadoc comment needs to follow these rules:
 - Grammatical correctness (spelling and punctuation)
 - short but informative
 - repress any puns or jokes